polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 # Polymer Incentivized Testnet

-Welcome to the Polymer Incentivized Testnet!
-This document serves as your comprehensive guide to participating in our testnet, where developers can build, collaborate, and innovate in the Polymer ecosystem.
+Welcome to the PIT!
+This document serves as your guide to participating in our testnet, where developers can build, collaborate, and innovate in the Polymer ecosystem.

 ## Find a Quest